CyberPoulpe/CephaloShell/README.md

 11. **Wake on LAN**:
     - Sends a Wake-on-LAN (WOL) packet to a specified machine to wake it remotely.

-12. **In-Progress Issues**:
-    - Allows for custom actions related to ongoing issues (specific functionality to be defined).

 ## Notes

 - **Error Handling**: The script includes basic error handling to guide users through incorrect inputs.